What Is a Bill of Lading and How Is It Different From a Proof of Delivery?

 When Do You Sign the POD?

-The proof of delivery is signed at the delivery point after you have confirmed that there are no damages to the shipment.
+The proof of delivery logistics is signed at the delivery point after you have confirmed that there are no damages to the shipment.

 First, you must confirm that it is your shipment or that the shipment was addressed to you.
-Next, you must check that you received your shipment in all its entirety and that there are no third-party shipments packed with yours.
+Next, you must check that you received your shipment in its entirety and that there are no third-party shipments packed with yours.

 Cargo Inspection Tips Before POD Signing